aduffy70/LabNotes/_posts/2022/2022-02-21-Crepidomanes-RADseq-regroup.md

 ## Last status:

-I ran multiple clustering levels and it looks like the peak is around c96.
-I'm now running more precise clustering levels around there to find the true peak.
-Waiting on those to finish so I can proceed with the "best clustering" dataset.
+I ran multiple clustering levels and it looks like the peak is at 96.
+I am going to run at 0.95.